 But Sinegal stands by his belief that keeping good employees is strategic for Costco’s long-term success and growth, and this works out in the company’s favor.
 Costco’s per-employee sales are considerably higher than those of competitors like Wal-Mart and Target.
-Not to mention, customer service at the stores is phenomenal and fast and Costco continues to expand, both in number of warehouses and in products and services for business and consumer customers.
+Not to mention, customer service at the stores is phenomenal and fast and Costco continues to expand, both in the number of warehouses and in products and services for business and customers.

 Another stellar example of business ethics in practice is Ultimate Software.
 For the past four years, Ultimate Software has been awarded the #1 spot on Fortune’s Best Workplaces in Technology list.

-Ultimate Software is another shining star of a company that puts their employees first.
+Ultimate Software is another shining star of a company that puts its employees first.
 They continue to offer 100 percent healthcare coverage for their employees and their dependents.
 The company also gives its employees an all-expenses paid vacation every two years.

-Maybe you’re a startup that doesn’t have the luxury of offering salary incentives or covering healthcare benefits, but maybe you can focus your efforts where your supply chain comes from or the overall working conditions of your employees.
+Maybe you’re a startup that doesn’t have the luxury of offering salary incentives or covering healthcare benefits, but maybe you can focus your efforts on where your supply chain comes from or the overall working conditions of your employees.

-Outerwear clothing company, Patagonia, is a leading example of a business that follows ethical sourcing and manufacturing.
+The outerwear clothing company, Patagonia, is a leading example of a business that follows ethical sourcing and manufacturing.

-Since 1994, they’ve used used organically grown cotton instead of pesticide-heavy cotton crops for all of their products.
+Since 1994, they’ve used organically grown cotton instead of pesticide-heavy cotton crops for all of their products.
 Patagonia also altered its entire supply chain to ensure environmentally friendly, safe working conditions.